hor00s/FunkScammers/README.md

 #### ~ Why these subreddits?

-The bot mostly follows *learning related* subreddits where I, as the author, personally think that enthusiastic people that want to learn something, may fall to a trap on some *great offer* / *fast learning opportunity* that seems to good to be true
+The bot mostly follows *learning related* subreddits where I, as the author, personally think that enthusiastic people that want to learn something, may fall to a trap on some *great offer* / *fast learning opportunity* that seems to good to be true.

 ## Features

 - Reply to sus posts
-- Reply to sus comments
 - Reply to sus comments recursively
 - Delete it's own comments that have *x* number of downvotes
+- Keep track of it's score
+- Keep track of the sub with the bigger ammount of sus submissions found
 - And hopefully, more soon...

 ## Installation

-Yes, this project is fully open-source and under MIT, so anyone can install it and make changes/try to tweak the settings and make it better (or worst).
+Anyone may install this program and make changes/try to tweak the settings and make it better (or worst)!

 Linux installation: